simon-glitch/simon-glitch.github.io/lemour/README.md

 I really need it and I would really appreciate it!

+# TODO
+This content of the files in this folder are really disorganized and in drastic need of improvement.
+That means I have a lot of writing to do tomorrow!

 # Lemour
 ## What's That?
 I've been wanting to make my own programming language for a while.
 I don't think I'll actually do that anytime soon, but I will write down ideas for how I want it to work.
 Besides, I love just describing things anyways.
 Describing things has always been my past-time.